The Software Engineer’s Career - Beyond Senior

 Is moving up a necessity?

 There is another option, the third one, which is rarely mentioned but is worth emphasizing.
 The third option is to stay at the senior level.
-This might come as a surprise to us, because the outside world often tries to convince us that we need to progress (or grow) at every stage of our professional career.
+This might come as a surprise, because the outside world often tries to convince us that we need to progress (or grow) at every stage of our professional career.
 I don’t think this is true and I specifically believe the option to pause is especially compelling at the Senior level.

 Think of it.
-By the time engineers are senior, they usually earn a decent salary.
+By the time engineers are senior, they usually make a decent salary.
 And, due to the time it typically takes to reach that level, many start having (or already have) families or other obligations.
 I think there is nothing wrong with choosing to put your career on the back burner while you focus on other things.
 Just go to the office (or just your desk at home), work for 8 hours, don’t think too much about it afterwards and maybe read a book or an article about new technology every now and then.
 In contrast, post-senior roles usually require more involvement than this.
 Often, it is difficult to squeeze them into a typical 8 hour day.
 Calls with other teams across the Atlantic during non-work hours, might be more frequent.
 Both responsibilities and stress rise and there is an expectation that you keep your edge.
 As a result, continuing to progress may actually make you less happy.

 Additionally, the senior level in many organizations seems to be the last level where you spend a lot of time hands-on coding.
 Sure, you already have a lot of other responsibilities - you might need to coach juniors, participate in calls with people from other departments (like Sales or, speaking generically, business people 😱) or draft a design doc.
 Nonetheless, plenty of your work still has a focus on building software.
 This is the luxury that many post-senior engineers don’t have.
 In many organizations, between helping with organizational processes, preparing risk assessments for the board, reviewing docs, and participating in committees of various kinds, they don’t have much time left to do any actual coding.
 Oh, and you have to deal with the politics.
 If spending a bulk of time on coding is what you love to do, staying on the senior level might be a good option.

 Staying at the same level might not have been an option earlier on.
 In many organizations, both intern and junior levels are considered an “investment”.
 This means, some organizations perceive engineers on this level costing more (in terms of salary but predominantly in the form of time spent by more senior engineers) than the value of work they deliver.
 As such these roles are often perceived to be “up-or-out”.
-Up-or-out is a term taken from typical partnership firms, such as legal, architecture (buildings not software) or medical practices.
+Up-or-out is a term taken from typical partnership firms, such as legal, architecture (buildings, not software) or medical practices.
 Essentially, it means that there is a period of time during which an individual must progress to the next level, otherwise they will be pushed out of the organization.
 In many classic partnership firms these conditions are explicit, whereas in tech companies it tends to be implicit i.e. at some point there starts to be a problem on the performance review cycle if you stay on these roles for too long (imagine being Intern for 5 years).

 Technically speaking, one can choose to stay on Mid level.
 It is certainly possible.
-However, Senior is usually a natural extension of Mid (as the job responsibilities and expectations follow a similar pattern) and it has a better paygrade.
+However, Senior is usually a natural extension of Mid (as the job responsibilities and expectations follow a similar pattern) and it has a better pay grade.
 With that in mind, the senior engineering level seems to be a good balance - an inflection point before the type of work shifts away from predominantly hands-on coding.

 Speaking of change, let's focus on pre-senior vs. post-senior in terms of expectations and factors that might help you cross the chasm and move forward.

 In this section I want to focus on some of the key attributes or skills that will help you progress your career in the post-senior phase.
 Now, you may notice that I've left out technical skills completely.
 That doesn't mean they're no longer important - they very much are.
 The degree of importance and angle you need to take for further development of technical skills depends on the engineering trajectory you pick (that is to say that e.g. Process Engineer might need different skills than Presales Engineer).
-You surely cannot go wrong with leveling up competencies in area of software architecture (and generally designing software), understanding tech landscape or full software development lifecycle (SDLC) processes etc.
+You surely cannot go wrong with levelling up competencies in area of software architecture (and generally designing software), understanding tech landscape or full software development lifecycle (SDLC) processes etc.

 The thing however is that Engineers by the time they are Seniors, already got accustomed to expanding their technical skills.
 Yes, further development of technical skills is still important, but it alone won’t be enough anymore.